Shopify/polaris/src/components/Link/README.md

 Links should:

-- Set the expectation of where the merchant will be taken or what action will be performed.
+- Set the expectation of where merchants will be taken or what action will be performed.
 - Be consistent with the content they point to.
 If a navigational link leads to a page called Orders, label the link “orders”.
 - Use descriptive text and avoid using generic content such as “click here”.